Multiple choice questions

 The hazard perception part is delivered on a computer and you respond by clicking a button on the mouse.
 You will be presented with a series of clips which feature every day road scenes.
 In each clip there will be at least one developing hazard, but one of the clips will feature two developing hazards.

-Recognition of available clues and perception of danger are skills that are necessary in all drivers and riders, irrespective of the vehicle used.
+Recognition of available clues and perception of danger are skills that are necessary in all drivers and riders, no matter what vehicle is used.
 For this reason, the same version of the hazard perception test is used for all categories of test.

 An example of when to respond